On special values of generalized $p$-adic hypergeometric functions of logarithmic type: Special values at

 \section{Special values at $t=1$}

-In this section, we prove Theorems \ref{main:2} and \ref{main:3}.
-In Section \ref{proof2}, we prove Theorem \ref{main:2}.
+In this section, we give numerical computations of the special value of $\mathscr{F}^{(\sigma)}_{a_1, a_2; b}(t)$ at $t=1$ and prove Theorem \ref{main:3}.
+In Section \ref{proof2}, we prove that we can define the special value at $t=1$ under some assumptions, and give numerical computations modulo $p^4$.
 In Section \ref{HG}, we recall some properties of hypergeometric curves and the relation between $p$-adic regulators of them and $p$-adic hypergeometric functions of logarithmic type, which is proved by Asakura \cite{As}.
-In Section \ref{preg}, we compute $p$-adic regulators of hypergeometric curves different from Asakura's.
+In Section \ref{preg}, we compute p-adic regulators of hypergeometric curves, which differ from Asakura's, as we use a different Frobenius.
 In Section \ref{proof3}, we prove Theorem \ref{main:3} by comparing $p$-adic regulators of a hypergeometric curve.